sushanshetty1/GitHub-Analyzer-Tool/README.md

 # Enter the repository owner and name, then click Analyze
 ```

-Refer to the [documentation](https://github.com/sushanshetty1/github-analyzer-tool/wiki) for more detailed usage instructions.

 ## Contributing

 We welcome contributions to *GitHub Analyzer Tool*!
 If you want to contribute, please follow these guidelines: